-- The card reader must be connected to the module port using a shielded cable. - Do not connect the shield to an AUX-, OV or V- connection on the module. - Do not join the shield and black wires at the reading device. - Do not connect the shield to any shield used for isolated communication. - The shield connection must only be connected at one end of the cable in the metallic enclosure (frame grounded).
+- The card reader must be connected to the module port using a shielded cable. - The shield must only be connected at one end of the cable in the metallic enclosure (frame grounded). - Do not connect the cable shield to an AUX-, OV or V- connection on the module. - Do not connect the cable shield to any shield used for isolated communication. - The reader and cable shield wires must be joined at the reader pigtail splice. - Do not join the shield and black wires at the reading device. - Do not terminate the reader shield wire inside the reader.